 Gran Sangre de Toro ( Red) .
 The best Garnacha, Cariñena and Syrah grapes are used to produce Gran Sangre de Toro.
 All the exuberant aroma traditionally found in an intense, ripe red wine, with a sensual background of fine spices in good balance with perfumed notes reminiscent of blackberries.
 Full, long finish on the palate

 Reserva Real: Intense deep mahogany red colour.
-On the nose the wine is intense, complex and very fruity (blackberry and raspberry jams).
+On the nose this wine is intense, complex and very fruity (blackberry and raspberry jams).
 There are clear signs of oak in a series of toasted aromas (toasted almonds and toasted bread) and a slight hint of smoke over a spicy background of cloves and bay leaf.

 The grapes are harvested and fermented in the normal way, but the wines are then left in contact with air for a prolonged period of time.
 Some will simply oxidise, whereas some develop a coating of flor, a thick layer of yeast, on the surface.
 This yeast imparts a distinctive flavour.

 The wines are produced using the solera system, a tier of barrels containing wine of differing ages, oldest at the bottom and youngest at the top.

 The wine in the lowest barrel is drawn off and bottled, and each barrel is topped up with wine from the one above.
-This maintains a steady stream of wine of similar character year after year, and explains why sherry is almost never vintage dated.
+This maintains a steady stream of wine of similar character year after year, and explains why sherry is almost never vintage-dated.

 - this style of Jerez, produced at Sanlúcar de Barrameda, is very appreciated for its elegance and finesse.
-Thanks to the influence of the moist air streams coming from the Atlantic ocean, Manzanilla is dry, characterized by a pleasing salty hint and a taste that could be defined as “sea”.
+Thanks to the influence of the moist airstreams coming from the Atlantic ocean, Manzanilla is dry, characterized by a pleasing salty hint and a taste that could be defined as “sea”.

 with refined and complex aromas, fino has a pale colour, strong and dry taste, it is considered the most typical style of Jerez.
 Even this style depends on the development of flor and it is more robust and strong than Manzanilla.
 An opened bottle should be consumed within two or three days

-- Palo Cortado –
+» Palo Cortado

 - style of Jerez produced without the development of the flor and therefore strongly exposed to the effects of oxidation which gives a very dark color, toasted and dried fruit aromas.
-Olorosos have a higher alcohol percentage than finos, typically 18-20%, full body and higher concentration.
+Olorosos have a higher alcohol percentage than finos, typically 18-20%, full-body and higher concentration.
 The trend is a production of sweet or demi-sec Olorosos whereas dry styles are considered a rarity.
 Sweetness in Olorosos is obtained by adding variable quantities of Pedro Ximénez

-in the beginning this style of Jerez was created for the English market and they are characterized by a higher sweetness than Olorosos.
+in the beginning, this style of Jerez was created for the English market and they are characterized by a higher sweetness than Olorosos.
 Sweetness in Creams is obtained by adding high quantities of Pedro Ximénez, variable from producer to producer.
 Creams are pretty dense with aromas of chocolate, licorice, jams and dried fruit

-- Pedro Ximénez –
+» Pedro Ximénez

 this style of Jerez is exclusively produced with Pedro Ximénez grape, as opposed to the other styles where Palomino is the predominant grape.
-Pedro Ximénez styles are very dense, syrupy and sweet, robust structure and complex aromas of dried fruit.
-Pedro Ximénez is generally used for sweetening other Oloroso styles, however they are very appreciated and sold as a style of their own, in particular for being paired to desserts
+Pedro Ximénez styles are very dense, syrupy and sweet, robust structures and complex aromas of dried fruit.
+Pedro Ximénez is generally used for sweetening other Oloroso styles, however, they are very appreciated and sold as a style of their own, in particular for being paired to desserts

-If you ever do visit Jerez I would highly recommend you take one of the tours available at most of the big name bodegas such as Tio Pepe ( Gonzalez Byass ) or Osbourne.
+If you ever do visit Jerez I would highly recommend you take one of the tours available at most of the big-name bodegas such as Tio Pepe ( Gonzalez Byass ) or Osbourne.
 I have toured the bodegas on various occasions, each visit as interesting as the first, the overwhelming sweet smell or fermenting Sherry is one never to be forgotten.

 Tio Pepe – Fino.
 From the Gonzalez Byass Bodega, Pale Gold in colour from the Palomino grape, Crisp, fresh, clean, very dry and fragrant.
 Accompanies any type of aperitif (olives, cheese, nuts, etc.) and goes especially well with shellfish or seafood.